redoste/redoste.xyz/content/posts/20200421-wii-sports-modding-1.md

     blr
 ```

-To get this debug output working I didn't want to patch the binary since I don't know how to easly output the strings so I just modified the code of the emulator instead !
+To get this debug output working I didn't want to patch the binary since I don't know how to easily output the strings so I just modified the code of the emulator instead !

-Since [Dolphin is open source](https://github.com/dolphin-emu/dolphin) it was really easy.
-I just edited the code of the branch instruction to print strings when the destination address is the one of `print_serial`.
-Because `print_serial` should behave like `printf` and that the memory of the emulated console is only avaliable via functions emulataing the memory bus, the easiest thing to do was to create a simple and imcomplete `printf` implementation.
+Since [Dolphin is open source](https://github.com/dolphin-emu/dolphin), it was really easy.
+I edited the code of the branch instruction to print strings when the destination address is the one of `print_serial`.
+Because `print_serial` should behave like `printf` and that the memory of the emulated console is only available via functions emulating the memory bus, the easiest thing to do was to create a simple and incomplete `printf` implementation.

 ```c
 // In Source/Core/Core/PowerPC/Interpreter/Interpreter_Branch.cpp